-GCSE PHOTOGRAPHY

-Qualifications

-Number of Periods: 5 Optional Eduqas GCSE in Photography

-About the Course

-This course will challenge each student to extend their individual experiences in using photographical materials and techniques to produce personal responses to tasks or projects.
+The Fine Art course builds on and further develops the knowledge skills and understanding gained during the Key Stage 3 course.
+The course will continue to challenge each student to extend their individual experiences in using materials and techniques to produce personal responses to tasks or projects.
+Students are required to work in one or more area[s] of Fine Art, such as those listed below: Painting and drawing, mixed media, including collage and assemblage, sculpture, land art, installation, printmaking or lens-based and/or light-based media and new media: film, television, animation, video and photography.
 As in Key Stage 3 students will use a range of materials and processes including ICT to develop individual responses to the set tasks.
-Exploring and using the work of photographers and that produced in other historical periods and cultures will be an essential element of the course.
+Exploring and using the work of artists, designers and that produced in other historical periods and cultures will be an essential element of the course.
+You can choose both Fine Art and Photography but must remember these are both 60% coursework.
+Please discuss with your class teacher if considering both.
+Coursework Requirements:

-Coursework Requirements

-The course is split into two units.